21echoes/pedalboard/README.md

 ### Marking a PSet as default
 * Would be nice to have some pedals in place right when you launch, if you use them that often
+* Or even: it's just right where you left it (auto-save)